OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 In Burp, go to the `Proxy -> Options` tab, then go to the `Proxy Listeners` section, highlight your listener, and click `Edit`.
 Then go to the `Certificate` tab, check `Generate a CA-signed certificate with a specific hostname`, and type in an invalid hostname, e.g., example.org.
 Now, run your application.
 If you're able to see HTTPS traffic, your application is accepting all hostnames.

-If you are interested in further MITM analysis or you have problems with the configuration of your interception proxy, consider using [Tapioca](https://insights.sei.cmu.edu/cert/2014/08/-announcing-cert-tapioca-for-mitm-analysis.html "Announcing CERT Tapioca for MITM Analysis").
+If you're interested in further MITM analysis or you have problems with the configuration of your interception proxy, consider using [Tapioca](https://insights.sei.cmu.edu/cert/2014/08/-announcing-cert-tapioca-for-mitm-analysis.html "Announcing CERT Tapioca for MITM Analysis").
 It's a CERT pre-configured [VM appliance](http://www.cert.org/download/mitm/CERT_Tapioca.ova "CERT Tapioca Virtual Machine Download") for MITM software analysis.
 All you have to do is [deploy a tested application on an emulator and start capturing traffic](https://insights.sei.cmu.edu/cert/2014/09/-finding-android-ssl-vulnerabilities-with-cert-tapioca.html "Finding Android SSL vulnerabilities with CERT Tapioca").

 ### Testing Custom Certificate Stores and Certificate Pinning